WU-CVGL/cluster-setup/docs/02_User_Management.md

 ## Generate user home folder contents

-The user's home folder is empty now.
-We need to generate the default contents for them:
+The user's home folder is empty now and we need to generate the default contents for them.
+After finishing the steps above, on the login node:

 ```bash
 sudo -u $USERNAME chsh -s /bin/bash